-Recognised as Asia’s oldest and largest stock exchange, it wouldn’t be amiss to call BSE Limited the pulse of the Indian economy.
+Recognised as Asia’s oldest stock exchange, it wouldn’t be amiss to call BSE Limited the pulse of the Indian economy.
 Formerly known as Bombay Stock Exchange, over the decades, the BSE has contributed immensely to the growth and development of the country.
 Therefore, it becomes all the more essential for investors to understand the Bombay Stock Exchange before they make suitable investment decisions.

-- Table of contents
+Table of contents

 - What is Bombay Stock Exchange (BSE)?